 The High Velocity IT publication has an entire section devoted to culture, covering behaviors like “trust and be trusted” and “accept ambiguity and uncertainty”.
 It also reflects on the importance of concepts such as ethics, psychological safety, and stress prevention.
 Let’s dive into that a bit.

-A key aspect of people-centric management is to trust people doing the work – that is, to trust in their abilities and competencies to do that work – while at the same time, providing them with a “safety net” (coaching, training, leadership support, etc.) to help them manage ambiguity, uncertainty, and even unexpected events or those that were out of their scope of control or influence (for example, a new feature doesn’t perform as expected, a sales deal falls through, a project gets delayed, etc.).
+A key aspect of people-centric management and employee experience is to trust people doing the work – that is, to trust in their abilities and competencies to do that work – while at the same time, providing them with a “safety net” (coaching, training, leadership support, etc.) to help them manage ambiguity, uncertainty, and even unexpected events or those that were out of their scope of control or influence (for example, a new feature doesn’t perform as expected, a sales deal falls through, a project gets delayed, etc.).

 And this isn’t just about management trusting team members!
 Team members should trust each other and should trust that management is taking the right decisions for them, the team, and the whole organization.
 Beyond that, there’s an element of trust required in any vendor relationship or partnership.Creating the 'joy of work' and the 'joy of working' are two necessary conditions to creating a positive employee experience.
 Here @bloreboy explains. #EX Click To Tweet